Simon Conolly : Sculpture in Clay

-Simon’s stoneware relief, framed in oak ‘The Age of Enlightenment’ is currently hanging at the Embankment Gallery, Somerset House.
-It is one of 120 artworks chosen from nearly 4000 entries to the National Open Art Competition 2014.
-The exhibition, opened by Sir Anthony Gormley runs from 18 September to 25 October 2014.
+In 2014 his stoneware relief, framed in oak ‘The Age of Enlightenment’ was hung at the Embankment Gallery, Somerset House, London in the exhibition of the National Open Art Competition 2014.

 In 2012 his stoneware relief ‘Ludlow Races’ was hung at the Summer Exhibition of the Royal Academy of Arts in Piccadilly, London.